Sepehr1812/HodHod/README.md

 * Google Map API
 * MQTT Protocol

+We implemented this project with **MVVM architecture**.
 We tried to use Android best practices in code and UI design to reach the best possible performance in the application.

 ## Collaborators
 This application was developed by me and my classmates [Farbod](https://github.com/farbodxrs) and [Samaneh](https://github.com/samaneh-yari).